libxmq/xmq/README.md

 msg   = 'Welcome to the app!'
 ```

-# Invisible XML can be used to convert any input into XML.
+# Use IXML to convert any input into XML/JSON/XMQ!

-You write a grammar for dates and store this into dates.ixml
+Write an ixml grammar for dates and store this into dates.ixml
 ```
 date: day, -" ", month, -" ", year.
 day: digit;